helium/HIP/0138-return-to-hnt.md

 ## Summary

-If approved and implemented, this proposal would phase out the subnetwork tokens introduced through HIPs [51][hip-51], [52][hip-52], and [53][hip-53] (IOT and MOBILE) and the network would return to rewarding participants directly in HNT.
-Additionally, HNT emissions allocated to HST holders would end and be redirected to the MOBILE treasury until the next halvening (August 1, 2025).
+If approved and implemented, this proposal would phase out the subnetwork tokens introduced through HIPs [51][hip-51], [52][hip-52], and [53][hip-53] (IOT and MOBILE), and the network would return to rewarding participants directly in HNT.
+Additionally, HNT emissions allocated to HST holders would end and be redirected to the MOBILE treasury and IOT reward emissions until the next halvening (August 1, 2025).
 Post halvening, these rewards will be issued, like existing emissions, to Hotspot owners and other network participants via the Utility Score.
 Finally, unissued HNT (approximately 4.2 million) from the Helium L1 would gradually fund the MOBILE treasury.

 Moving to a single token simplifies the Helium ecosystem, making it more understandable for current and future network builders and more accessible to the crypto community at large.
 Using HNT as the sole reward currency also corrects the imbalances created by the treasury system.
 Specifically, MOBILE network participants would see immediate increases in the value of their rewards, while IOT participants’ rewards would continue to be supported post-halvening as the network grows through ongoing community investment.